 Our current Grand Grove is as follows:

-Dana joined the AODA in 2005 and, after completing her first and second degrees, earned the degree of Druid Adept in 2013.
+Dana joined the AODA in 2007 and, after completing her first and second degrees, earned the degree of Druid Adept in 2013.
 Her Druid Adept project explored connections between permaculture and druidry.
+She has since completed the degrees of Bardic Adept (2017) and Ovate Adept (2020), making her the first Ollave Adept in AODA.
 She joined the Grand Grove in 2014 as Grand Pendragon and became an Archdruid in 2015.
+At the Fall Equinox in 2019, she stepped into the role of Grand Archdruid.
 She served as Chief Editor of Trilithon: The Journal of the Ancient Order of Druids in America for the first four issues.
-She is also a Druid-grade member in the Order of Bards, Ovates, and Druids, and was chosen as the 18th Mount Haemus Scholar by OBOD for her work, “Channeling the Awen Within: An Exploration of Learning the Bardic Arts in the Modern Druid Tradition. “ Dana holds a Bachelors Degree in English, a Masters Degree in Linguistics, and a Ph.D. in Rhetoric and Composition, and by day, enjoys her job as university professor.
-Dana is the illustrator and author of the Tarot of Trees, a whimsical, tree-themed tarot deck published in 2009 (www.tarotoftrees.com).
+She is also a Druid-grade member in the Order of Bards, Ovates, and Druids, and was chosen as the 18th Mount Haemus Scholar by OBOD for her work, “Channeling the Awen Within: An Exploration of Learning the Bardic Arts in the Modern Druid Tradition.”
+Dana holds a Bachelors Degree in English, a Masters Degree in Linguistics, and a Ph.D. in Rhetoric and Composition, and by day, enjoys her job as a university professor.
+Dana is the illustrator and author of the Tarot of Trees(www.tarotoftrees.com) and the Plant Spirit Oracle (www.plantspiritoracle.com).
 Her writings on druidry and sustainability can be found at The Druid’s Garden (druidgarden.wordpress.com).

 Adam has been called to a spiritual connection in the natural world since childhood.
 After searching for ways to explore that connection through the lenses of Christianity, Taoism and Paganism he eventually found a home in Druidry.
 After a long Candidacy, he was initiated into the AODA First Degree on Alban Hefin, 2015 and is currently working on his Second Degree.